nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 - Is a networking connection between two VPCs that enables you to route traffic between them privately
 - Instances in either VPC can communicate with each other as if they are within the same network
 - You can create a VPC peering connection between your own VPCs, with a VPC in another AWS account, or with a VPC in a different AWS Region
-- AWS uses the existing infrastructure of a VPC to create a VPC peering connection; it is neither a gateway nor an AWS Site-to-Site VPN connection, and does not rely on a separate piece of physical hardware.
+- AWS uses the **existing infrastructure of a VPC to create a VPC peering connection;** it is neither a gateway nor an AWS Site-to-Site VPN connection, and does not rely on a separate piece of physical hardware.
 There is no single point of failure for communication or a bandwidth bottleneck
-- For peering to work,
+- **For peering to work:**
-    - there must not have overlapping CIDRs
+    - There must not have overlapping CIDRs
     - You must update route tables in **each VPC's subnet** to ensure EC2 instaces can communicate with each other
 - VPC peering connection is NOT TRANSITIVE i.e. if VPC-A peering with VPC-B and VPC-B peering with VPC-C then VPC-A can not communicate with VPC-C
 - Example ![](https://raw.githubusercontent.com/nikxsh/aws/master/diagrams/aws-vpc-peering.png)
 ### VPC Endpoints
 - Enables connections between a VPC and supported services, without requiring that you use an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection
 - Therefore, your VPC is not exposed to the public internet
-- VPC endpoints are virtual devices
+- **VPC endpoints are virtual devices**
 - They are horizontally scaled, redundant, and highly available VPC components
 - The following are the different types of VPC endpoint
     - [Interface endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/vpce-interface.html)
         - Allows you to connect to services powered by AWS PrivateLink
         - Provisions an ENI (elastic network interface, a private IP address from the IP address range of your subnet) as an entry point (must attach a security group)
-        - We create an endpoint network interface in the subnet
+        - **We create an endpoint network interface in the subnet**
         - It serves as an entry point for traffic destined to a service that is owned by AWS or owned by an AWS customer or partner
         - You are billed for hourly usage and data processing charges
     - [Gateway Load Balancer endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/vpce-gateway-load-balancer.html)
         - Is an elastic network interface with a private IP address from the IP address range of your subnet
         - It serves as an entry point to intercept traffic and route it to a network or security service that you've configured using a Gateway Load Balancer
-        - You specify a Gateway Load Balancer endpoint as a target for a route in a route table
+        - **You specify a Gateway Load Balancer endpoint as a target for a route in a route table**
         - Are supported only for endpoint services that are configured using a Gateway Load Balancer
         - You are billed for hourly usage and data processing charges
     - [Gateway endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints.html)